-the state of the s 2 Section A: Family 1 1 Section A: Family functions of families in modern industrial societies have changed, but that does not medilies are less important than they were in the past.
-What is meant by the term functions? bridg (a) What is meant by the term functions?
+1 The functions of families in modern industrial societies have changed, but that does not mean that families are less important than they were in the past.

+(a) What is meant by the term functions ?
 [2] (b) Describe two functions that families perform in traditional societies.
 [4] (c) In what ways have the functions of families changed as societies have modernised?
 [6] (d) In what ways are families as important today as they were in the past?
+[8]

-[8] 2 There has been a steep rise in the divorce rate in modern industrial societies since the beginning of the twentieth century.
-However, divorce is not the only form of marital breakdown. (a) What is meant by the term divorce?
+2 There has been a steep rise in the divorce rate in modern industrial societies since the beginning of the twentieth century.
+However, divorce is not the only form of marital breakdown.

+(a) What is meant by the term divorce ?
 [2] (b) Describe two forms of marital breakdown, apart from divorce.
 [4] (c) What factors may explain the rise in the divorce rate in modern industrial societies?
 [6] (d) What are the effects on society of a high divorce rate?
+[8]

-[8] Section B: Education 3 Through the hidden curriculum pupils learn expectations regarding, for example, social class, gender and ethnicity. (a) What is meant by the term hidden curriculum?
-[2] (b) Describe two ways in which the hidden curriculum may influence gender roles.
-[4] (c) What part does the peer group play in influencing the values and expectations of pupils?
-[6] (d) In what ways may the educational performance of pupils be affected by the interaction thave with teachers? they [8] 4 Differences in innate intelligence may help to explain why some people do better at school than others. (a) What is meant by the term innate intelligence?
-[2] (b) Describe two factors that may influence a person's level of intelligence.
-[4] (c) What problems are there in using IQ tests to measure intelligence?
-[6] (d) What factors apart from intelligence may help to explain why there are differences educational achievement? s in [8]
+Section B: Education

+- 3 Through the hidden curriculum pupils learn expectations regarding, for example, social class, gender and ethnicity. - (a) What is meant by the term hidden curriculum?
+[2] - (b) Describe two ways in which the hidden curriculum may influence gender roles.
+[4] - (c) What part does the peer group play in influencing the values and expectations of pupils?
+[6] - (d) In what ways may the educational performance of pupils be affected by the interaction they have with teachers?
+[8] - 4 Differences in innate intelligence may help to explain why some people do better at school than others. - (a) What is meant by the term innate intelligence?
+[2] - (b) Describe two factors that may influence a person's level of intelligence.
+[4] - (c) What problems are there in using IQ tests to measure intelligence?
+[6] - (d) What factors apart from intelligence may help to explain why there are differences in educational achievement?
+[8]